doktordirk/aurelia-authentication-loopback-sample/README.md

 Currently included is gmail as email provider.
 Other options like sendMail are possible using Loopback components.

 ##### Gmail
-For gmail to work you'll need to allow less secure apps to connect.
-You can do that with [Gmail settings for less secure apps](https://www.google.com/settings/security/lesssecureapps).
+For loopback to send mails vie gmail, you may (certainly) need to [“Allow Less Secure Apps”](https://www.google.com/settings/security/lesssecureapps) in your gmail account.
+You also may need to [“Allow access to your Google account”](https://accounts.google.com/DisplayUnlockCaptcha).

 Copy `/server/datasources.local.json.bak` to `/server/datasources.local.json` and add gmail username and password.